Is it time to rebrand? Top reasons to make the change

 3. Unlock growth opportunities

-The increased brand equity gained through rebranding lets you raise your prices and positively impacts your share price.
+Increased brand equity gained through rebranding can support premium pricing and positively influence company value.
 Why, you ask?
-Because, when you refresh your brand image, update your messaging, or improve your offerings, customers perceive your brand as more valuable.
-Plus, a well-executed rebrand makes your company a more valuable asset when it’s time to sell – just like home renovations pay off when you move.
+Because when you refresh your brand image, update your messaging, or improve your offerings, customers perceive your brand as more valuable.
+Plus, a well-executed rebrand makes your company a more valuable asset when it’s time to sell—just like home renovations pay off when you move.

 4. Attract top talent